 Figure 4: Mac OS X Color picker

-In this Color picker, you can chose any color from the wheel.
+- In this Color picker, you can choose any color from the wheel.
 Thereafter adjust the selected color's luminosity within the long, thin slider on the right.
-Once you are happy with the color attained, you click OK to apply it to the connector (or to get back to the Format Shape dialog box, if you have accessed the More Colors option from the Color drop-down gallery).
+Once you are happy with the color attained, you click the OK button to apply it to the connector (or to get back to the Format Shape dialog box, if you have accessed the More Colors option from the Color drop-down gallery).

 - Once you change the color of the connector as required, do save your presentation!